 A decade ago, the internet was a lot less crowded.
 I ran a small eCommerce store and whenever I would hit publish, my post would be featured at the top of Google soon thereafter.
 But that’s not how it works anymore.

-- Evergreen means that the blog will be just as relevant a year from now as it is today.
+- Evergreen: The blog will be just as relevant a year from now as it is today.

-- Helpful means that the topic must be something that people care enough about to search on Google.
+- Helpful: The topic must be something that people care enough about to search on Google.

-- High-quality means that the posts must be well-written – i.e. no more convoluted, crappy posts.
+- High-quality: The posts must be well-written – i.e. no more convoluted, spammy posts.

-The Blog Post Topics That Will Give You The Quickest Results…
+The Real Estate Blog Post Topics That Will Give You The Quickest Results…

 Blogging for real estate leads is definitely a long-term marketing strategy, but there are certain posts that will start ranking in Google and give you results faster than others.